 By 2000, the demand for HK gear had reached a fever pitch.
 Stickers and pogs were selling out.
-Tee shirts wouldn’t stay on the shelves in the Yonkers store for more than a day.
+Tee shirts wouldn’t stay on the shelves in the Yonkers store for more than a day and were being resold on eBay at huge markup.
 We couldn’t hire interns in charge of hiring interns fast enough to keep up.

 Stickers and pogs were selling out.